A WordPress knowledge base plugin is the perfect way to provide online documentation for your customers.

 - Customers can sort by any column by clicking on it.
 You don't get this feature with any dedicated WordPress knowledge base plugin.

 - You can display filter dropdowns above the table to let customers refine the list of articles.
 Customers can also refine the list by clicking on a category, tag, or taxonomy term.
 It's AJAX based which means customers won't have to refresh the page to see filtered results.

 Everyone works in different ways, so it's good to offer customers a choice.

 Easy to make changes

 A successful knowledge base should evolve constantly.
 Whenever a customer requests support, you should think about why they had to ask the question.
-Consider how you could improve the knowledge base to prevent people from asking the same thing in future.
+Consider how you could improve the knowledge base to prevent people from asking the same thing in the future.

-With Posts Table Pro, your documentation is added as a series of posts which you can easily add and edit via the WordPress admin.
+With Posts Table Pro, your documentation is added as a series of posts that you can easily add and edit via the WordPress admin.
 If you're a website owner like me, then you're probably logged into the WordPress admin most of the time anyway.
 It's ridiculously easy to tweak a WordPress knowledge base while you're dealing with support requests.
 This is much better time management than adding changes to a long 'To Do' list and hoping you find the time in the future!

 Once you've updated your knowledge base content, the tables listing the articles will automatically update in the front end.
 You don't need to do this manually.

 You get all the benefits and flexibility of WordPress

 Since your knowledge base articles are essentially WordPress 'posts', you can benefit from all the fantastic features that WordPress has to offer.
 There's no learning curve because you already know how to use WordPress.
 You can do everything you're used to, such as: